sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 ![enter image description here](/Images/Capture11.JPG) The model could not fit new Cases to a Gaussian Function

-A better tool kit like Analysis with the  `earlyR`  and  `EpiEstim`  packages
+A better tool kit like  `earlyR`  and  `EpiEstim`  packages which is part of R.
+There are two good articles talk about how to use them.
+[COVID-19 epidemiology with R by ]

 ## IV.
 Results
 _(approx. 2-3 pages)_